Valentín Vidal

-Valentín Antonio Vidal Tapia (born 12 May 2004) is a Chilean footballer who plays as a centre-back for Chilean Primera División side Unión Española.
+Valentín Antonio Vidal Tapia (born 12 May 2004) is a Chilean footballer who plays as a centre-back for Chilean Primera División side Everton de Viña del Mar on loan from Unión Española.

 Club career

 A defender from the Unión Española youth ranks, Vidal made his senior debut in the 0–1 away win against Provincial Ovalle on 25 June 2022 for the Copa Chile.
 On 8 August 2024, he renewed with them until the 2027 season.
 Later, he made appearances in the 2025 Copa Sudamericana.

+On 1 February 2026, Vidal joined Everton de Viña del Mar on a one-year loan.

 International career

 Vidal represented the Chile national U23 team in the 2024 Pre-Olympic Tournament, making four appearances.

 Personal life

 Controversies

 On 4 December 2024, Vidal was accused and arrested for rape.
 Five days later, he was released for lack of evidence.